 The concept is simple, the rewards are priceless.
 Read a book (any book) to your newborn, infant, and/or toddler.
 The goal is to have read 1,000 books (yes you can repeat books) before your precious one starts kindergarten.

-You can register anytime you wish to start by using Beastack online or via the Beanstack app
+You can register anytime you wish to start by using Beanstack online or via the Beanstack app

 Track every and all books being read to or by your child!
 Books read at school centers, libraries, or home all count.
-It is OK to repeat books, kids love to read the same one over and over again, don’t they.
+You can read the same book 1000 times and it still counts.
+Kids love to hear read the same book over and over.

 Log into Beanstack to log your books each day.
 There are incentives along your way to 1,000 books, provided by the library.